|2021 Comprehensive Annual Financial Report

 GFOA Certificate of Achieve Award

-The Government Finance Officers Association of the United States and Canada (GFOA) has awarded a Certificate of Achievement for Excellence in Financial Reporting to the Authority for its comprehensive annual financial report for eighteen consecutive years.
-In order to be awarded a Certificate of Achievement, a governmental agency must publish an easily readable and efficiently organized comprehensive annual financial report.
-This report must satisfy both generally accepted accounting principles and applicable Comprehensive Annual Financial Report (CAFR) legal requirements.
+The Government Finance Officers Association of the United States and Canada (GFOA) has awarded a Certificate of Achievement for Excellence in Financial Reporting to the Authority for its annual comprehensive financial reports for twenty-one consecutive years.
+In order to be awarded a Certificate of Achievement, a governmental agency must publish an easily readable and efficiently organized annual comprehensive financial report.
+This report must satisfy both generally accepted accounting principles and applicable Annual Comprehensive Financial Report (ACFR) legal requirements.
 A Certificate of Achievement is valid for a period of one year only.